From Luke's diary

 My name is Luke Miller, and I was born about 70 years ago in Windenburg, one of the towns in the northern area of the Sim Nation, not far from Sim City.

 To us, that unfair situation used to be the norm.
 Many sixamians lived a very cautious life, carefully following all the rules.
 They hoped that with their good action they could gain the humans' trust, without realising that that same trust should have been an undeniable right for everyone.
-Many others were just tired and frustrated by the unfair treatment instead, and stopped to care about the humans' prejudices and their restrictive rules and law.
+Many others were just tired and frustrated by the unfair treatment instead, and stopped caring about the humans' prejudices and their restrictive rules and laws.

 I would say that my family belonged to the first category.
 Well, most of it at least, I'm not yet fully sure about uncle Orion and uncle Silas.